Beryl-Jingxin/PyExoCross/docs/source/nonlte.md

 QNsformat                               %1s  %1s   %13s  %3d   %2d      %7.1f    %7.1f

-# Calculate LTE or Non-LTE stick spectra or cross sections #
+# Calculate stick spectra or cross sections #
+LTE/Non-LTE                             Non-LTE                   # 'LTE' or 'Non-LTE'
 Temperature                             300                       # Temperature in unit of K WnWlUnit                                wn         cm-1           # Wavenumber (wn in unit of cm-1) or wavelength (wl in unit of um or nm)
 Range                                   0          30000          # Same unit as WnWlUnit